Mesa de Maya: Description

 Mesa de Maya originated from a basaltic lava flow 180 million years ago.
 Originating in Colorado at a place named Piney Mountain, the lava flow measures 55 miles long, from one-half (1 km) to 8 mi wide, and 600 ft thick.
 The uneroded portion of the lava flow consists today of the Mesa de Maya and Black Mesa.

 Mesa de Maya's westernmost extension is 11 miles northeast of Branson, Colorado in Las Animas County, Colorado.
 The mesa has two parts.
 The principal part is about 24 miles long, extending southeast, and six miles wide with elevations from 6,902 ft sloping downward to the east to 5,600 ft.
 The top of the mesa is grassland, mostly shortgrass prairie and steppe vegetation; the slopes leading to the top are mostly forested, primarily by juniper and pinyon pine with a few ponderosa pines and quaking aspen in cooler and wetter locations.
 Mesa de Maya is the only place in Colorado where mesquite is found.
 North Carrizo Creek has its headwaters on the Mesa de Maya.

 From the core area of the Mesa de Maya the second part, a long finger about one mile wide and called Black Mesa, extends another 25 mi southeastward into New Mexico and Oklahoma running between North Carrizo Creek and the Cimarron River and terminating at the junction of the two streams.
 The highest point of Black Mesa in New Mexico is 5,266 ft and in Oklahoma is 4,973 ft.
 A Nature Conservancy preserve of 1,600 acre gives access to the summit of Black Mesa in Oklahoma.
 This is the only part of the Mesa de Maya and Black Mesa that is accessible to the public.
 All other parts of the Mesa are privately owned cattle ranches.

 Wildlife is abundant on and around the Mesa de Maya.
 Several ranchers supplement their income by permitting hunts of trophy elk on their lands.
-Mule deer, black bear, cougar, bighorn sheep, pronghorn, and golden eagles are found.
+Mule deer, black bears, cougars, bighorn sheep, pronghorns, and golden eagles are found.
 Several ranchers also permit bird watchers and naturalists to visit their lands for a daily fee.

 Only one public road (dirt) crosses the mesa at approximately its midpoint, and no large towns or cities are nearby.
 A few ranch families are the only residents near the mesa.
 The nearest settlements to Mesa de Maya are Kim, Colorado and Kenton, Oklahoma, both of which receive 16.7 in of precipitation annually, mostly in the three summer months.
 That total is probably representative of the precipitation on the mesa.